 The Rogue is very frequently MAD, especially if the party has very few other skills and no Face.

-Str: Only useful for a bit of damage, and Rogues depend almost exclusively on Sneak Attack for damage.
+: Only useful for a bit of damage until you hit level 3.
 Dump to 8, but don’t dump to 7 unless you really need the extra points.

 Bonuses to Dexterity are essential, and bonuses to Intelligence or skills are nice too.
 Darkvision is especially nice at low levels before you can get Darkvision from spells.